jina-ai/jina/docs/fundamentals/executor/executor-serve.md

     f.block()
 ```

-Then we can see that the Executor is successfuly serving:
+We can see that the Executor is successfuly serving:

 ```python
 from jina import Client, DocumentArray